 Ferment All the Things

-Next, I will use the chamber to incubate koji, the inoculated grain that’s used to make wonderful things like miso.
+Here, I am using the chamber to incubate koji, the inoculated grain that’s used to make wonderful things like miso.

-I will also be exploring making aged cheeses, and tempeh in the box.
+I will also be exploring aged cheeses, tempeh and more in the chamber.
 Stay tuned!